rive-app/rive-react-native/README.md

 This package implements native binding for Rive Runtime for iOS and Android.
 `Expo CLI` is not supported by this lib.

+Further runtime documentation can be found in [Rive's help center](https://help.rive.app/runtimes).

 ## Installation

 - install `rive-react-native` dependency using yarn or npm